WilmerGGS/Even-and-odd-game/README.md

-# game-even-odd
+# Even-and-odd-game
-The classic game even and odd  have amazing adventure
+The classic even and odd game.
+Go ahead and give it a try.